-Becoming a Father for the first time is a daunting task!
-The biggest problem is the pressure you put on yourself to be a ‘perfect’ Dad and the pressure you (and other people) put on yourself to not mess things up…
+Becoming a father for the first time is a very daunting task!
+The biggest problem is the pressure you put on yourself during the preparation to be a ‘perfect’ dad and the pressure you (and other people) put on yourself not to mess things up…

-The good news is, it isn’t that difficult.
-Especially when you fully prepared!
+The good news is, it isn’t that difficult, especially when you are fully prepared!

-Now is the time to begin preparations, and this post will give you some tips for becoming a Dad for the first time, from the horse’s mouth!
+Now is the time to begin preparations, and this post will give you tips for becoming a dad for the first time from the horse’s mouth!

 Being a Father for the first time can be scary……

-From the very moment you find out you are going to be a Dad, the concern hits you.
+From the very moment you find out you will be a dad, the concern hits you.
 Especially as you usually find out within the first trimester, which is the most important time of pregnancy.

 It is the most important time because, during the first trimester, the foundations are built for the child to grow in the womb.
 Like building a house, if the foundations are not set correctly, the house will not be built.

-During the remainder of the pregnancy, you may be feeling overwhelmed by what is about to happen.
-You may begin to feel a bit nervous about being a Dad.
+During the remainder of the pregnancy, you may feel overwhelmed by what is about to happen.
+You may begin to feel a bit nervous about being a dad.
 Questions like:

 Will I be good enough?